musangisilvia/alx-higher_level_programming/README.md

 Object Oriented Programming is a way of organizing a program such that the data and functionality are put together to make an object.
 An object is an instance of a class whereby the class defines the layout of te object in terms of the attributes and methods.
 Python like any other OOP Language, supports the four main concepts of OOP.
 These are: Data Encapsulation, Data Abstraction, Inheritance and Polymorphism.

 ## 8. 0x07-python-test_driven_development

 Test driven development involves coming up with tests for a certain program before writing the actual program.
 Pyhtonn has made this possible through the *doctest* module.
 The *doctest* module searches or pieces of text that lok like interactive Pythonn sessions and then executes those sessions to verify tay work exactly as shown.

+## 9. 0x08-python-more_classes

+More class example tasks in Python.